 By definition, the tongue weight (TW) is the amount of downward force applied to the hitch ball of a vehicle when a trailer is attached.
 The tongue weight should be about 10% of the gross vehicle weight for a standard hitch and 20% for a fifth-wheel or gooseneck hitch.

-Knowing the appropriate tongue weight for your vehicle is important because it affects the weight distribution on a trailer or carrier and can also affect overall stability.
+Knowing the appropriate tongue weight for your vehicle is important because it affects the weight distribution on a trailer or carrier and overall stability.

-Tongue weights are typically anywhere from 500-2000 pounds, with most trailers coming in around 1000 pounds.
+Tongue weights typically range from 500 to 2000 pounds, with most trailers weighing around 1000 pounds.

-Tongue weight requirements are determined by the trailer’s classification, which is based on its gross vehicle weight rating (GVWR).
+Tongue weight requirements are determined by the trailer’s classification based on its gross vehicle weight rating (GVWR).

 How to Calculate Tongue Weight?